Andre-MR-Pereira/SeleniumGridVPN/README.md

 #### Values
 >1. -c/--ChromePath: Path to the Chrome Drivers (chromedriver)
 >2. -f/--FirefoxPath: Path to the Firefox Drivers (geckodriver)
->3. -v/--VPN: Status of the VPN connection:
+>3.
+[Optional] -v/--VPN: Status of the VPN connection: (Defaults to false)
 >   - true: The VPN connection is active
 >   - false: The VPN connection is disabled
 >4.
-[Optional Flag] Port: Environment variable that can be set to change the port Selenium will be listening on to.
+[Optional environment variable] Port: Change the port Selenium will be listening on to.
 Defaults to 4444.
 >5.
-[Optional Flag] ConcurrentBrowsers: Environment variable that can be set to change how many concurrent browsers spawn.
+[Optional environment variable] ConcurrentBrowsers: Can be set to change how many concurrent browsers spawn.
+Defaults to 3.
+>6.
+[Optional environment variable] Local: Indicates where selenium grid is running from: (Defaults to true)
+>   - true: Local machine will be used, assuming selenium grid in standalone mode is running on the designated port.
+>   - false: Docker machines will be used, assuming selenium grid in standalone mode is running on the designated port.
+>7.
+[Optional environment variable] RecordResults: Indicates if the selenium tests should be recorded (only available for Docker atm).
+Defaults to false.
 #### Main
 Add flags to the execution configuration by going to Run -> Edit Configurations -> Application -> And changing the CLI arguments field